-DeepMind has a new paper where researchers have uncovered two “surpising findings”.
+DeepMind has a new paper where researchers have uncovered two “surprising findings”.
 The paper is described in “Understanding Deep Learning through Neuron Deletion”.
 In networks that generalize well, (1) all neurons are important and (2) are more robust to damage.
-Deep Learning network have behavior that reminds us of holograms.
+Deep Learning network has behavior that reminds us of holograms.
 These results are further confirmation of my conjecture that Deep Learning systems are like holographic memories.

 networks which generalise well are much less reliant on single directions than those which memorise.

-Holograms are 3 dimensional images that are created by the interference of light beams.
-The encoding material of a hologram are 2 dimensional surfaces that capture the light field rather than the projection of an image on to the surface.
-In general you can take this to a higher dimension, so a hologram for 4D space-time will be in 3D (one dimension less).
-This relationship that a lower dimensional object can represent a higher dimensional object is in fact something our human intuition is unable to grasp.
+Holograms are 3-dimensional images that are created by the interference of light beams.
+The encoding material of a hologram is a 2-dimensional surface that captures the light field rather than the projection of an image on to the surface.
+In general, you can take this to a higher dimension, so a hologram for 4D space-time will be in 3D (one dimensionless).
+This relationship that a lower dimensional object can represent a higher dimensional object is, in fact, something our human intuition is unable to grasp.
 Our biological experience has understood the reverse, like 3D objects projecting in 2D planes.